qaboxletstest/cypress-react-code-coverage-demo/README.md

 When the app starts with yarn start, you should see the coverage information under window.__coverage__ information.

 I've a production version of same app hosted at https://qaboxletstest-reacttodo.netlify.app/.
-The code for production version is not rightly not instrumented.
+The code for production version is rightly not instrumented.

 ###### Exclude files
 If you want to exclude files from coverage, for example src/serviceWorker.js, add an object named nyc to package.json following the nyc CLI configuration.